Football (Soccer) in Latin America

-A historical and chronological overview of football in Latin America can be found in Goldblatt 2006 and Campomar 2014.
+A historical and chronological overview of men’s football in Latin America can be found in Alabarces 2018, Brown 2014, Goldblatt 2006, and Campomar 2014.
+Elsey and Nadel 2019 offer a history of the women’s game.
 Nadel 2014 provides the historical origins of the game by country while Sebreli 2005 and Fiengo 2006 break their Spanish-language texts up by different social issues.
 While Galeano 2014 and Mouat 2012 offer poetic and humorous essays and vignettes of football and its players, DaMatta 2006 and Villoro 2016 compile chronicles of past competitions, among other essays.
 Wood 2017 provides an important critical analysis of football literature in the region.

 Campomar, Andreas.
 Golazo!
 The Beautiful Game from the Aztecs to the World Cup.
 New York: Riverhead Books, 2014.

 A comprehensive chronological history of football from its origins in England, its parallels with the Mesoamerican ballgame, information on regional club teams, and commentary on recent social issues such as fan violence.